Skip to main content

 1. Check the Power Source

 • Plug the computer into a wall outlet you know works.
-Try another outlet if you can.
+If possible, try a different outlet to rule out the first one.

-• For desktops, flip the switch on the back of the power supply to “1” (on).
+• For desktops, flip the power supply switch on the back to “1” (on).
+It’s easy to miss, but it happens.

-• Hold the power button for 10 seconds.
-This isn't gentle—force it to shut down.
+• Hold the power button for 10 seconds to force a shutdown.

-• Wait half a minute, then press the power button again.
+• Wait 30 seconds, then press the power button again to restart.

-• That little trick clears leftover electricity and resets the system without cracking the case.
+• This clears any leftover electrical charge and resets system components without cracking open the case.

 3. Remove External Devices